Admissions to the Diagnostic Technician Program

 Admissions applications for the Diagnostic Technician Certificate program are accepted for the fall and spring semesters.
-The maximum enrollment is 10 and is determined by completion of application materials and by course placement into Fundamentals of Phlebotomy by the DTC program coordinator.
-Once the enrollment is full, students will be placed on a waiting list that will be dissolve the first week of classes.
+The maximum enrollment is 12 and is determined by completion of application materials.
+Once the enrollment is full, students will be placed on a waiting list that will be dissolve during the first week of classes.

 Diagnostic Technician Information Sessions

 Attendance at an information session is required for all applicants to the DTC program.
-The DTC program coordinator will share up-to-date information and answer questions regarding the curriculum, clinical assignments, support services, and requirements for course placement into Fundamentals of Phlebotomy (DTC104).
+The DTC program coordinator will share up-to-date information and answer questions regarding the curriculum, clinical assignments, support services, and course requirements.

 Upon course placement into Fundamentals of Phlebotomy (DTC104), a student can matriculate in the Diagnostic Technician Certificate program after completion of the following: